razonyang/hugo-theme-bootstrap/exampleSite/content/docs/advanced/purgecss/index.md

 > The PurgeCSS works only under `production` environment.

-> We **DON NOT** recommend overriding the those files.`postcss.config.js` and `assets/main/config/rtl/postcss.config.js`, otherwise, unexpected problems will occur during version updates.
+> We **DO NOT** recommend overriding `postcss.config.js` and `assets/main/config/rtl/postcss.config.js`, otherwise unexpected problems will occur during version updates.

 ## Limitations